reactjs/react-modal/README.md

 It's optional and if not specified it will try to use `document.body` as your app element.

-If your are doing server-side rendering, you should use this property.
+If you are doing server-side rendering, you should use this property.

 It can be specified in the following ways: